kiwitcms/Kiwi/docs/source/admin.rst

 The default value is ``127.0.0.1:8000`` which is suitable if you are running in devel mode.
 To update the setting go to ``https://<your_domain_or_ip>/admin/sites/site/1/``!
-Update **Domain name** to the fully qualified domain name or IR address, including port if necessary and click the Save button!
+Update **Domain name** to the fully qualified domain name or IP address, including port if necessary and click the Save button!